elopio/docs/source/includes/_transactionAPI.md

 This transaction will fail if:

 * The DisputeCrowdsourcer belongs to a non-Forked Market in the same Universe as the Forked Market, and that non-Forked Market has not had `augur.api.Market.disavowCrowdsourcers` called on it.
-* The DisputeCrowdsourcer belongs to the Forked Market and has not had `augur.api.DisputeCrowdsourcer.fork` called on it.
+* The DisputeCrowdsourcer belongs to the Forked Market and has not had `augur.api.DisputeCrowdsourcer.forkAndRedeem` called on it.

 #### **Parameters:**